junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 **NVP (nevirapine)**

-For babies, this medicine comes as a liquid to give by mouth.
+For babies, this medicine comes as a liquid to give by mouth:

-0 to 6 weeks, weighing less than 2 kg (4.4 pounds): 2 mg per kg, once a day
+  - 0 to 6 weeks, weighing less than 2 kg (4.4 pounds): 2 mg per kg, once a day

-0 to 6 weeks, weighing 2 to 2.5 kg
-(4.4 to 5.5 pounds): 10 mg once a day
+  - 0 to 6 weeks, weighing 2 to 2.5 kg (4.4 to 5.5 pounds): 10 mg once a day

-0 to 6 weeks, weighing more than 2.5 kg (5.5 pounds): 15 mg once a day
+  - 0 to 6 weeks, weighing more than 2.5 kg (5.5 pounds): 15 mg once a day

-6 weeks to 6 months: 20 mg once a day 6 months to 9 months: 30 mg once a day 9 months until breastfeeding ends: 40 mg once a day
+  - 6 weeks to 6 months: 20 mg once a day

+  - 6 months to 9 months: 30 mg once a day

+  - 9 months until breastfeeding ends: 40 mg once a day

 or